Phi Psi (professional): Symbols

 Phi Psi's motto is Semper ad perfectum.
 Its badge is described as a diamond-shaped emblem with a gold border andfour perpendicular gold bars on a black face.
 The Greek letters Φ and Ψ are in the center, rendered in gold.

 Its colors are black and gold.
 The fraternity's flower is the Yellow Tea Rose.
 Its quarterly publication is The Phi Psi Quarterly.

 Chapters

-Following is a lists of Phi Psi chapters.
+Following is a list of Phi Psi chapters.
 Active chapters noted in bold.
 Inactive chapters and institutions are noted in italics.